 We will host relevant information on our shared area for staff who wish to learn more about mental health.
-The MindEd learning portal provides free online training suitable for staff wishing to know more about a specific issue.
+The MindEd learning portal1 provides free online training suitable for staff wishing to know more about a specific issue.

 Training opportunities for staff who require more in depth knowledge will be considered as part of our appraisal process and additional CPD will be supported throughout the year where it becomes appropriate due to developing situations with one or more students.

 Where the need to do so becomes evident, we will host twilight training sessions for all staff to promote learning or understanding about specific issues related to mental health.
-Suggestions for individual, group or whole school CPD should be discussed with Peter Hayes, who can also highlight sources of relevant training and support for individuals as needed.